 I strongly suspect that both of the Blue Gray Gnatcatchers (seen in Later Birds) were probably created at the same time during the early 1950s but only one of them was re-used.
 It may even have been the original intent to have two birds on the Madonna piece!

 Here is a “body part” that went from a bird sculpture to a floral one.
 The vertical component of the Blue Headed Vireo Building Nest (1960 introduction) was re-used for the Windflower in 1963.
 Both pieces were retired in 1965.

 Another flower study actually does have the same mold piece used at the same time for two different sculptures.
 The branch upon which the American Rose (issued in 1987) sits also serves the same purpose for the Mountain Laurel with Butterfly…whose introduction date is unknown at present but likely to have been the early 1990s.
 They use the identical ‘branch base’ mold except that the topmost part was “cut off” for the Mountain Laurel because it wasn’t needed.
-Both of these are current retail open editions on the Cybis site but with a significant difference in price: the Mountain Laurel is $395 and the American Rose is $895.
+Both of these were open editions on the Cybis site but with a significant difference in price: the Mountain Laurel at $395 and the American Rose at $895 during the early 2000s.

 Cybis’ second Nativity set contains three camels, two of which were issued in the 1980s and the third in the 1990s.
 Camel I was a 1984 introduction whose entire body (other than the legs) was recycled into the kneeling 1990s Camel III with a shortening of part of the neck.
 This is another example of both pieces being available at the same time.